isomerpages/nlb-biblioasia/_jan-to-mar-2023/Singapore's Stone Tools.md

 [^44]: “Introduction to Archaeology: Glossary”, Archaeological Institute of America, accessed 1 August 2022, https://www.archaeological.org/programs/educators/introduction-to-archaeology/glossary/.

-[^45]: “Introduction to Archaeology” and Ignacio de la Torre, “[The Origins of the Acheulean: Past and Present Perspectives on a Major Transition in Human Evolution](https://doi.org/10.1098/rstb.2015.0245),” *Philosophical Transactions of the Royal Society B* 371, no. 1698 (July 2016):1–5.
+[^45]: “Introduction to Archaeology” and Ignacio de la Torre, “The Origins of the Acheulean: Past and Present Perspectives on a Major Transition in Human Evolution,” *Philosophical Transactions of the Royal Society B* 371, no. 1698 (July 2016):1–5, https://doi.org/10.1098/rstb.2015.0245.

-[^46]: Robin Dennell, “[Life Without the Movius Line: The Structure of the East and Southeast Asian Early Paleolithic](https://doi.org/10.1016/j.quaint.2015.09.001),” *Quaternary International* 400 (May 2016): 14–22.
+[^46]: Robin Dennell, “Life Without the Movius Line: The Structure of the East and Southeast Asian Early Paleolithic,” *Quaternary International* 400 (May 2016): 14–22, https://doi.org/10.1016/j.quaint.2015.09.001.

 [^47]: Graeme Barker, Tim Reynolds and David Gilbertson, “The Human Use of Caves in Peninsular and Island Southeast Asia: Research Themes,” *Asian Perspectives* 44, no. 1 (Spring 2005): 6 (From JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website)